rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a name='images' class='anchor' href='#images'>Image</a>

 **Description:** Specify the RabbitMQ image reference.
-This property is necessary if, for example, you are using a private registry.
+This property is necessary if a private registry is used.

-**Default Value:** The community [RabbitMQ image on Dockerhub](https://hub.docker.com/_/rabbitmq).
+**Default Value:** The community [RabbitMQ image on DockerHub](https://hub.docker.com/_/rabbitmq).

 **Example:**